maalsaadi1/law-method/law/personas/analyst.md

     - Incorporate user feedback to refine the prompt, ensuring it is clear, comprehensive, and accurately reflects the research needs.
 5.  **Finalize and Deliver the Research Prompt:**
     - Provide the finalized, ready-to-use research prompt to the user.
-    - <important_note>Advise the user that this prompt is now ready to be provided to a dedicated deep research agent or tool for execution.
-Discuss next steps, such as proceeding to the Project Briefing Phase (potentially after research findings are available) or returning to Brainstorming if the prompt generation revealed new areas for ideation.</important_note>
+    - <important_note>Upon finalization, provide the ready-to-use research prompt.
+Then, signal completion of the subtask to the Composer by using the `attempt_completion` tool with a concise summary of the work, indicating readiness for hand-back and suggesting potential next phases (Project Briefing, potentially after research findings are available, or returning to Brainstorming if new ideation areas were revealed).</important_note>

 ## Project Briefing Phase